realm/realm-swift/README.md

 Executing the examples under the /examples folder, requires that you have built the Realm.framework.

+## Contributing

+We would love your contributions to Realm!
+For legal reasons we do need to make a CLA, which we are in the process of defining.
+Until that's published here, your are welcome to make a Pull Request, but we will have to copy your contribution into a new PR with your permission and close the original PR.

 ## License

 Realm Cocoa is published under the Apache 2.0 license.